StatPhysBio/covid-bcr/README.md

 ### SONIA models

-IGoR model output and CDR3 anchors for [SONIA](https://github.com/statbiophys/SONIA) are available in `sonia_input/`.
+IGoR model output and HCDR3 anchors for [SONIA](https://github.com/statbiophys/SONIA) are available in `sonia_input/`.
-To assemble all the individual patient data into cohorts quickly, `cat` them together and then delete the unnecessary header lines that are not the first line.
+To assemble all the individual patient data into cohorts quickly, `cat` them together accordingly (e.g. `cat 1_sonia_input.csv 2_sonia_input.csv 3_sonia_input.csv > healthy_sonia_input.csv`) and then delete the unnecessary header lines that are not the first line inside the resultant csv.

 To create a SONIA model, execute